PoppingSpree/scalebeasts-nanowrimo-2021/day3.md

 "Uh.
 Sure, take what you need, we're done with these for the day.
 Right?"

 She turned to Hard Rest for confirmation.
-They nodded.
+They started to shrug, then nodded.

 "Certainy, that's what they're for.
 Just return them when you're done."
 Hard Reset tilted their gaze at the canine hanger-on.
 "Is everything OK?"